Skip to main content

 RegulatorsCNMV

-The investment process is based on setting a dedicated portfolio to you using Index Funds (mainly for Spanish Investors) and ETFs (for international investors).
+The investment process is based on setting up a dedicated portfolio for you using Index Funds (mainly for Spanish Investors) and ETFs (for international investors).
 These options come with a very transparent cost structure (a maximum annual charge of 0.41%) and diversification benefits.
 You are also provided with Value and Socially Responsible Investments portfolios.

 By default, the website appears in Spanish.
 Still, you may change to English in one of the dropdowns at the top.
 Please remember that the educational materials are only in Spanish, so there is no way to work around that.